hyperledger/indy-node/getting-started.md

 # Getting Started with Indy

-## A Developer Guide from the Indy Foundation
+## A Developer Guide for an Implementation of the Indy Code Base

 ![image alt text](banner.png)